swarmpit/swarmpit/CONTRIBUTING.md

 # How to contribute

-Swarmpit is almost entirely written in Clojure, this allows seamless transition between frontend and backend and helps with fast development.
+Swarmpit is almost entirely written in Clojure, this allows seamless transition between frontend and backend development.

 Backend part of application runs in JVM and frontend utilizes React with [RUM](https://github.com/tonsky/rum).
 Persistent data are stored in CouchDB.
 Docker is connected via a socket.